Tick, Tock, Tick, Tock… The Countdown to 100 Museums!

 April 17, 2009

 What I should write is, “Go to the American Clock and Watch Museum yourselves – even if you don’t give a hoot about clocks or watches.
 I can’t do it justice.”
-Unfortunately, by virtue of being CTMQ’s sole blogger, I must attempt to write about my visit to the museum.
+Unfortunately, by virtue of being CTMQ’s sole writer, I must attempt to write about my visit to the museum.
 But know this right off the top: I can’t possibly hope to begin to describe the complexity and completeness of the collection here.

 I sped out to Bristol one day with the modest goal of simply going to my 99th museum.
-The reason being that I was scheduled to meet up with my sister and her family in a couple days down at the Norwalk Maritime Center for what would be a “celebration” of my 100th museum.
+The reason being that I was scheduled to meet up with my sister and her family in a couple days down at the Norwalk Maritime Aquarium for what would be a “celebration” of my 100th museum.